SURFnet/honas/README.md

 automatically on a daily basis, using cron.
 An example configuration is shown below.

 ```
+# Checking for CRM changes, to keep the subnet activity configuration up to date.
 0 7 * * * /home/gijs/honas/scripts/crm_diff.py -d ~crm-sync/ -v
 ```